How I Use CBD For Insomnia

 For those of you who don’t know, CBD (Cannabidiol) is one of the many cannabinoids found in Cannabis, like THC.
 Unlike THC though, CBD does not have any intoxicating effects (it does not get you high), but instead, it does relieve anxiety and have an antipsychotic effect, which can be helpful for sleep.

 Everyone’s experience will be different.
-But if you are anything like me and you struggle with insomnia, it is absolutely worth trying CBD as a sleep aid, as there is nothing more satisfying than finding a natural, non-addictive and non-habit forming solution that actually works.
-If you think CBD is something you would like to try, I would suggest taking a look at the different CBD products Diem carries in their online shop and finding yourself a local supplier that consistently carries the product that works best for you.
+But if you are anything like me and you struggle with insomnia, it is absolutely worth trying CBD as a sleep aid, as there is nothing more satisfying than finding a natural, non-addictive and non-habit-forming solution that actually works.
+If you think CBD is something you would like to try, shop CBD products with us here at Diem Cannabis.
+We have a wide variety of products to choose from online at each of our locations: (Lynn MA, Worcester MA, Portland OR, and Salem OR).